wso2/docs-is/en/asgardeo/docs/guides/users/manage-administrators.md

 ## View administrators
 To view the administrators of your organization:

-On the Asgardeo Console, go to **Administrators**.
+On the Asgardeo Console, go to **Console Settings > Administrators**.
 You will see the list of administrators presented in two tabs as follow.

 <table>
     <tr>